 We parked near a dusty field next to a small house in progress.
 I recognized the man standing on the porch immediately.
 He had a huge smile that looked just like my uncle’s.

-I walked through some dry grass and up two cement steps, and gave my cousin a hug.
+I walked through some dry grass and up two cement steps and gave my cousin a hug.
 He welcomed us into his house.
 He designed and is building this adorable 500 sq ft home by himself.
 The floor is cement and most of the walls already have dry walls hung.
 I was very impressed with the ingenious design that made every space usable.
 The wall facing the sun was double insulated.
-When the front and back door is left open a desert breeze wafts through the house.
+When the front and the back door is left open a desert breeze wafts through the house.

 Cool Cousin Kevin

 He had asked us to meet him here as he felt it would be easier for us to find this place.
 Also he was helping one of his elderly neighbors that morning with her vehicle.
-He currently lives farther out in the dessert in a tiny house.
+He currently lives farther out in the desert in a tiny house.

 As it turns out, Kevin does get around town on his bicycle.
 His truck conked out one day and he decided to just use his bike which he rides regularly anyway.
-Except currently he has a tendon injury that forces him to be off his bike for a while.
+Except currently, he has a tendon injury that forces him to be off his bike for a while.
 So we took out a few boxes from the Subaru rear passenger area in order to create enough space for me to curl up there for the ride to his house.

 As we were performing this vehicular space reallocation, a horny toad ran in front of me bringing back childhood memories of when I used to play with critters like horny toads and stink bugs.
 Mom always had to check all my pockets before she let me in the house.